-Prior to Mark Labberton, Fuller Seminary has had four presidents since its founding in 1947:
+Prior to current president Mark Labberton, Fuller Seminary has had four presidents since its founding in 1947:

 Harold John Ockenga, Founding President